KrishBharadwaj5678/Inspire-Vista/README.md

 ## 🙌 Contributing

 We welcome contributions!
-Feel free to fork the project, submit pull requests, or suggest new quotes.
+Feel free to fork the project, submit pull requests.